-Ratatoskr is a little red squirrel who runs up and down Yggdrasil, stirring up trouble.
+Ratatoskr is a little red squirrel who runs up and down Yggdrasil, stirring things up.

-His official job title would be mythological messenger.
+His official job title would be a mythological messenger.

 He runs between the dragon Nidhoggr at the bottom of the tree and the eagle above.

-The only thing is, Ratatoskr has a bit of a destructive streak.
+The only thing is, Ratatoskr has a bit of a sour streak.

-Without being able to cause too much damage on his own, he gossips between these two, making them mad at each other.
+Without being able to cause too much flap on his own, he gossips between these two, making them lose their temper.

 We’ve all had a friend like that, haven’t we?

-A Ratatoskr tattoo may represent someone who likes to cause mischief or someone who doesn’t mind rattling a few cages to get what they want.
+A Ratatoskr tattoo may represent someone who likes to stir things up or someone who doesn’t mind rattling a few cages to get what they want.

 Norse Owl Tattoos

-In Norse mythology, the owl is associated with Frigga.
+In Norse folklore, the owl is associated with Frigga.

 Frigga represents love and destiny, and she is a sky goddess.